What Helps Language Models Predict Human Beliefs: Demographics or Prior Stances?: Methodology

-Not all debate titles in the DDO dataset were suitable to be turned into coherent belief statements.
-For example, many titles were incomplete, used comparative phrasing (e.g., ``Batman or Superman''), or were otherwise difficult to interpret as a clear belief.
-Following ~\citeauthor{NeuralEmbedding}~\cite{NeuralEmbedding}, GPT-4 was employed to filter out any titles that could not be reasonably interpreted as a human belief.
-After these steps and additional pre-processing discussed in \S~\ref{subsec:preprocessing}, we are left with 119,119 unique belief statements among 5,712 unique users.
+Not all debate titles were suitable for conversion into coherent belief statements.
+Many titles were incomplete, used comparative phrasing (e.g., ``Batman or Superman''), or were otherwise difficult to interpret as clear beliefs.
+Following \citeauthor{NeuralEmbedding}~\cite{NeuralEmbedding}, we used GPT-4 to filter out titles that could not reasonably be interpreted as human beliefs.
+After these steps and additional pre-processing discussed in \S\ref{subsec:preprocessing}, we obtain 119,118 unique belief statements from 5,775 unique users.